avatao-content/challenge-docs/content-creators-kickstarter/exercise-structure.md

 Contains the commands to build up the solvable exercise's image.
 Please check the Dockerfile reference [here](https://docs.docker.com/engine/reference/builder/).

-Quick note: in the `VOLUME` array you can define the routes that’ll be excluded from the read-only file system.
+Quick note: in the `VOLUME` array you can define the routes that’ll be excluded from the read-only file system and will be shared with other containers.
 The basic commands of this file should be understood.

 #### Solvable/webservice

 The source files you want to be seen by the user in the TFW IDE should be put here.

-#### Solvable/tutorial/<event handling implementation> (Only for Tutorial/Fix)
+#### Solvable/tutorial/<event handling implementation> (Only for Tutorial)

 For further details, please click [here](https://github.com/avatao-content/tutorial#event-handling).

-### Solvable/tutorial/fsm.yaml (Only for Tutorial/Fix)
+### Solvable/tutorial/fsm.yaml (Only for Tutorial)

 A good state machine is the backbone of a good TFW exercise.
 For further details please click [here](https://github.com/avatao-content/tutorial#frontend-config-and-app-fsm).

-### Solvable/nginx (Only for Tutorial/Fix)
+### Solvable/nginx (Only for Tutorial)

 In most cases you don’t have to deal with it.